TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     taito project create: full-stack-template
     cd acme-myproject
     ```

+    > TIP: You can choose some other than default configuration with `-o`, for example: `taito -o company-x project create: full-stack-template`.

 2. Clean start the local development environment with the following command.
 This typically initializes your local secrets, installs some libraries, builds and starts containers, and initializes your database with tables and some data.
 Secret default values are typically copied from dev environment, if available.